Insights Accounting

 Gratuity is where most Sharjah SMEs running payroll on Excel make their first material error.
 Under Federal Decree-Law No. 33 of 2021, it’s calculated on basic salary only — not the total package of basic plus housing, transport and other allowances.
 The rate is 21 days per year for the first five years of service and 30 days per year for each year after that, with total gratuity capped at two years’ basic salary.
 Nobody with less than a full year of continuous service is entitled to any, and the partial-year accrual rules apply differently on resignation, termination and end-of-contract.

-Excel-run payroll usually calculates gratuity on total salary, overstating the liability by 30-50% across the workforce.
+Excel-run payroll frequently calculates gratuity on total salary rather than basic wage, overstating the liability by the entire allowance element of each package.
 The balance-sheet provision inflates, the management accounts show artificially compressed margins, and on departure the employee may dispute the wrong number either way: under-paid if the SME catches the error and corrects it, over-paid if it gets paid out.
 We’ve corrected this on first-month onboarding more times than we can count.

 A clean payroll system separates basic from allowances at the contract level, accrues gratuity monthly on the basic-only base, and produces a movement schedule auditors can verify in minutes.